achenchi7/30-Days-cloud-challenge-/Days 16-20 - AWS Databases/mySQL db on terraform.md

-I chose to launch a MySQL database on AWS using terraform instead of the conventional management console.
+I chose to launch a MySQL database on AWS using Terraform instead of the conventional management console.
 The code used is as shown below:
 ```
 provider "aws" {
     access_key = <ACCESS_KEY>